 Electrified powertrains, specifically Battery Electric and Plug-In Electric (BEV/ PHEV) vehicles are projected internationally to become more prevalent in production due to environmental factors (such as CO2 emissions), regulations (such as the Greenhouse Gas and the California ZEV Mandate) and the increasing price of fossil fuels.
 The main benefits of electrified powertrains are eliminating or significantly reducing local emissions while increasing the overall well-to-wheels efficiency.
+In addition, autonomous vehicles are soon to be more commonplace to allow more convenient and safer transportation especially in traffic settings and long distance driving.
 Standardized Wireless Power Transfer (WPT) through wireless charging allows the BEV/ PHEV customer an automated and more convenient and alternative to plug-in (conductive) charging.
-Essentially the customer simply needs to park into a SAE J2954 compatible parking space (e.g., residential garage or parking structure) in order to charge the vehicle.
+Essentially the customer simply needs to park into a SAE J2954 compatible parking space in order to charge the vehicle.
+WPT offers the additional advantage to autonomous vehicles enabling autonomous parking with alignment assistance and automated charging (in all weather conditions such as rain or snow).
 It is essential that data-based standards are used as a basis for commercialization of this technology.
-The SAE J2954 TF will document the lessons learned from the first stage of testing with real OEM systems.
-The SAE J2954 Recommended Practice will be an evolution of the TIR J2954 based on this interoperability data.
+The SAE J2954 TF has documented the lessons learned from the first stage of testing with real OEM systems.
+The SAE J2954 Recommended Practice will be an evolution of the TIR J2954 based on interoperability data.